MarianCTH/MA/README.md

 ### Message Entity Operations

 **CREATE (Send Message):**
-- Users can send messages to property sellers/landlords
+- Users can send messages to property sellers
 - Messages are linked to specific property listings
 - Support for text messages, image attachments, and viewing requests
 - Messages are delivered in real-time when possible